Joche Albert Ly

-Brother Joche Albert Ly (8 February 1910 – 21 April 1951) was a Chinese Marist Brother, and was martyred in Xichang (Sichang), Sichuan, China by members of the People's Liberation Army (PLA) for denouncing Communism.
+Brother Joche Albert Ly (8 February 1910 – 21 April 1951), also known as Andrew Ly, was a Chinese Marist Brother born in Hejian (Hokienfu), Hebei, and was martyred in Xichang (Sichang), Sichuan, China by members of the People's Liberation Army (PLA) for denouncing Communism.

 Early life and Brotherhood

 Joche Albert was born to a Christian family, and upon baptism was given the name "Andrew".
 He entered the Marist Brothers juniorate in Beijing in 1921.
 He went on to make his first vows in 1931, and his perpetual profession in 1935, whereupon he took the name Joche Albert.
 Then, from 1940 to 1944, he studied at Fu Jen Catholic University, where he was a keen student of Chinese literature, while in his free time he would study both French and English until he mastered them both.

 Living under the PLA

-He then moved to Che Foo, where he enjoyed teaching Science until the PLA conquered that city, forcing him to study Marxism in the makeshift university of Laiyang.
+He then moved to Yantai (Chefoo), where he enjoyed teaching Science until the PLA conquered that city, forcing him to study Marxism in the makeshift university of Laiyang.
 In March 1946 he fled Che Foo, and subsequently found himself permanently on the move, not only protecting himself, but also working hard, far and wide to ensure the safety and the strength of the many Catholic communities in the increasingly oppressive state.
-He moved to Qingdao, then to Shanghai, before moving to Shang-tung (Chinese Tibet) and founding Ming Teh Secondary School there.
-But in February 1949, he returned to Shanghai, then travelled to Chongqing, and moved again to Sichang, where he was assigned as the superior.
+He moved to Qingdao, then to Shanghai, before moving to Shangdong in Drongpa County, Tibet, and founding Ming Teh Secondary School there.
+But in February 1949, he returned to Shanghai, then travelled to Chongqing, and moved again to Xichang, where he was assigned as the superior.